• Skip to main content

 3. Begin with a Brief Introduction of Yourself

 Even if most of the viewers know you, just include your name and a few words that describe your relationship with the deceased.
-If it’s a really small amount, you can commence with the phrase “For anyone who doesn’t know me …”.
+If it’s a small amount, you can begin with the phrase “For anyone who doesn’t know me …”.
 If you had a close relationship with the deceased, describe how; If not, say a few words about how and when you met.

 Avoid stereotypes like “We are gathered here today…” and start as you intend, with something unique for that person.
 After introducing yourself, it may be best to get straight to your point as everyone knows why they are gathered there.
 For instance: “There are a lot of things she will remember, but what we will never forget is her sense of humour.